 Companies should ask themselves why the investment needs to be made at all.
 Is it because of tech advances in your business (a very good reason) or is it due to failures in people and processes?
 Compensating for the lack of people and processes with technology is a trap.
 No amount of tech will fully cover incomplete processes or incompatible personnel.
 Tech is an enabler to the team, not a replacement.

 Or maybe the tech you require compliments what is already in place and extends the life of other investments that have been made and (hopefully) paid for?
 Certainly, we see this at Arkieva where some use our solution to fill gaps in large ERP implementations such as SAP or Oracle.

 Lastly, some are seeking a true transformation of how business is conducted.
 This is a heavy lift for organizations involving all three areas of prioritization: people, process and technology.
 Companies seeking reinvention have probably been discussing the need for change for some time.
 If you are beginning the conversation now, it likely means you are looking at a 2024 implementation.
 2023 is going to be a busy year for you to get ready for transformation.

 Obviously, there are more than the reasons above, but prioritizing goals is not to be taken lightly.
 And there is one good starting point for any planning process: ask your people what they see that needs to be improved and how they would go about it.
 They are in the weeds day-to-day – who better to consider?
 Ask analysts such as Gartner or Forrester about trends they see, and talk to the salespeople in your organization – they often have ideas based on conversations with prospects and customers.
 Listen to what they all think and synthesize that into your planning.
 You may learn something that will help with your 2023 planning and outcomes.

 Where are you prioritizing investment in 2023?
-Take this one-question survey and let us know.
+Contact us and let us know.
 We’ll share the result in a future post.